As tech millionaires multiply, wealth advisers struggle to connect

 CALIFORNIA MONEY

 Nowhere is the collision between new money and the old-line business of wealth management more on display than in California.
-Firms like Barclays (BARC.L), Goldman Sachs Group Inc (GS.N), Bank of America Corp's Merrill Lynch (BAC.N) and JPMorgan Chase & Co (JPM.N) have all expanded their Bay Area operations as firms like Facebook have gone public and the shares of more mature firms like Google have hit all-time highs.
+Firms like Barclays, Goldman Sachs Group Inc, Bank of America Corp's Merrill Lynch and JPMorgan Chase & Co have all expanded their Bay Area operations as firms like Facebook have gone public and the shares of more mature firms like Google have hit all-time highs.

 In the three years since JPMorgan opened an office in Palo Alto, the heart of Silicon Valley, its headcount has swelled to 30 advisers from six.
 When combined with its sister office in San Francisco, its number of advisers in Northern California has grown by 50 percent, to 110 people, since 2012.